Paul’s Clever Comebacks in 1 Corinthians 11 (Series Part 2)

 “‘All things are lawful’, but not all things are beneficial.
 ‘All things are lawful’, but not all things build up.”—1 Corinthians 10:23

-There needs to be more data on the Corinthian correspondence for definitive works.
+More data on the Corinthian correspondence is needed for definitive works.
 The situation being what it is, every scholar who works on this text endeavors to reconstruct how things could have been in the Corinthian church.
 Crucially, scholars assume that the central problem with the Corinthian church is certain women abusing their newfound freedom in Christ to disrupt public services.
 Peppiatt, however, breaks away from that quotidian scholarly practice.
 She believes that it is much more likely that the central problem of that church was men—spiritually gifted men, at that.

 One only needs to have basic knowledge of the structure of the Greco-Roman world to see that Peppiatt’s proposal is far more likely.
 In that world, women were inferior, and they knew it.
 Aristotle even gave the world a philosophical argument for the inferiority of women.
 Poor women were only marginally superior to enslaved people.
 Men ruled that world with near-absolute power.
 Since Paul only stayed in Corinth for less than two years and Christianity was very young and despised, it is more likely that the Corinthian church would acquiesce to cultural practices over time.
 Indeed, as we showed earlier, a few things in 1 Corinthians 11 strongly suggest men-made theologies.
 With no precedence in the Hebrew Bible, the fact that a belief developed that required non-uniform responses to tending to one’s heads: women covering theirs while men uncover theirs, angels asymmetrically policing women’s infractions but not the men’s even though men’s offense would be more significant, and Christ being the head of man and man being the head of the woman but the woman is the head of nothing all strongly suggest that men, not women, were behind this theology of repression.
 Peppiatt concludes that it is much easier to imagine “a group of powerful and spiritually gifted men, who in Paul’s absence implemented teaching and practices that reinforced a hierarchical view of men and women based on a creation theology of derivation” (69).
 She is right.